parajuliaryan/parajuliaryan/README.md

 ### Hello there 👋, this is Aryan Parajuli.
 Nice to meet you. 😉
-- I'm a Laravel Developer. 👨‍💻
+- A Web Developer. 👨‍💻
 - Learning to write clean code everyday. 🧢
 - I try to believe I'm technically sound, but you be the judge of that. 🤭
 - A wannabe Full Stack Developer but DAMN ITS TOUGHH!!!! ☹️